pyconjp/apac-2013.pycon.jp/sphinx/source/program/timetable.rst

 About party
 ~~~~~~~~~~~~
 Starting at 7pm on Day1 (Sept.
-14th), the After-Party will begin at a different venue.
-For more information and to register, check out the registration page !! => :doc:`../registration/index`
+14th), the After-Party will begin at a different venue. :doc:`/venue/party`

 .. _timetable-day2-en: